Always Home, Always Homesick

 This title is due to be published on 6th November, and will be despatched as soon as possible.

-From the bestselling author of Burial Rites comes an exquisite memoir about her travels in Iceland, an extraordinary country that has forged a nation of storytellers.
+From the bestselling author of Burial Rites comes an inspirational memoir about her travels in Iceland, an extraordinary country that has forged a nation of storytellers.

 When she was seventeen years old, Hannah Kent travelled to Iceland from Australia.
 She’d never seen snow before, didn’t speak a word of Icelandic.
 All she knew was that she wanted to have an experience – to soak up something of the world.

 Soon she found herself isolated in a remote part of Iceland in a dark winter.
 It was a gruelling experience, but she quickly fell in love with the country: with its brutally beautiful landscapes and with its people.
-On returning home, Hannah had found a story, and so she began to write.
+On returning home, with images of Iceland's towering glaciers and windswept tundras in her dreams, Hannah began to write.

 Praise for Burial Rites: